gabrielelana/vim-markdown/README.md

 * support syntax for code
 * support syntax for images
 * support for tables with tabularize
-* support for spell checking
+* support for english spell checking
 * support for custom text objects
 * open next quote level of a blockquote element in a scratch buffer, edit it with markdown syntax highlight, on exit copy the buffer's content back in the original file with the original quote level
   * explain in this file why I chose to avoid to highlight nested block elements